-"He makes my feet like the feet of a deer; he causes me to stand on the heights." , t is early morning, the room is still darkened by the blanket of night, but ribbons of light will soon appear through the curtains of the shaded room.
+"I love the Lord, for he heard my voice; he heard my cry for mercy."
+Psalm 116:1 t is early morning, the room is still darkened by the blanket of night, but ribbons of light will soon appear through the curtains of the shaded room.
 He awakens slowly his stirrings becoming increasingly audible as he greets the new day.
 He begins his morning conversing with his fingers and toes.
 Inspecting his hands, he talks to them, tastes them and then talks some more.
 His parents, sleeping nearby, hear the unintelligible chatter of their first born and are stirred from slumber.
 They lay listening in rapt attention to the sweet voice.